Mrferny123/GWC/README.md

 This is the Starter Code for CyHelp!

+In this project I used python to create a chatbot talking about the history of cybersecurity and the CIA triad.
+This project was made for the GWC cybersecurity pathway.
+If you would like to try it, just run it and follow the steps it gives you!

 ### Project Requirements
 Your project should:
 - Create print statements using string concatenation.